Corral accounts for 7 TDs, No. 17 Rebels beat Tulane 61-21

 OXFORD, Miss.
-(AP)Matt Corral was not going to let an extended weather delay spoil his night.
-The Mississippi quarterback shrugged off the nearly two-hour pause and posted a record-setting performance.

-”We had the best week of practice that we’ve had since I’ve been here,” Corral said. ”It showed tonight.
-The weather wasn’t going to stop us.”

-Corral accounted for a school-record seven touchdowns in less than three quarters as No. 17 Mississippi defeated Tulane 61-21 Saturday night.
+(AP) — Matt Corral accounted for a school-record seven touchdowns in less than three quarters as No. 17 Mississippi defeated Tulane 61-21 Saturday night in a game that started nearly two hours late due to inclement weather.

 Corral ran for four touchdowns – 9, 15, 15 and 6 yards – and passed for three scores, finishing 23 of 32 for 355 yards.
 Corral had touchdown passes of 12, 50 and 45 yards to Dontario Drummond, Jonathan Mingo and Braylon Sanders, respectively.